Chervil – Massa

 Umbelliferae (also known as Apiaceae)

-Chervil is not yet a popular herb, but I include it in this book because I think it’s one of the most underrated cut herbs.
-With its refreshing flavour it is an ideal ingredient for any salad.
-Chervil has never been developed by plant breeders so there are very few named varieties available.
+Chervil is not yet a popular herb.
+However, I include it in my book because I think it’s one of the most underrated cut herbs.
+Due to its refreshing flavour it is an ideal ingredient for any salad.
+Chervil has never been developed by plant breeders.
+Hence, there are very few named varieties available.
 Like dill and coriander it is a very short lived annual and thus needs to be sown at regular intervals.

 Soil and site

 Chervil will grow on any reasonably fertile soil.
-A small compost application prior to planting is sufficient.
+Just a small compost application prior to planting is sufficient.
 During the summer months it can be grown in part shade.

 Apart from regular weeding and watering there is little else to do.
-Good tunnel or greenhouse ventilation is essential.
+However, good tunnel or greenhouse ventilation is essential.

 With successional sowings you can expect to harvest chervil nearly all year round.

-You can either pick individual leaves if only small quantities are required or use the cut-and-come-again technique.
+You can pick individual leaves if only small quantities are required.
+Also you can use the cut-and-come-again technique.
 Cut when the plants are about 15cm tall.

 You can expect to get two to three cuts per plant.
 As soon as the new batch is producing well it is best to discard the older ones.